hjma29/ovcli/README.md

-# OVCLI: A HPE Synergy Command Line Tool
+# OVCLI: A HPE Synergy OneView Command Line Tool

-OVCLI is a CLI tool to manage Hewlett Packard Enterprise Synergy resources.
+OVCLI is a OneView CLI tool to manage Hewlett Packard Enterprise Synergy resources.
 It provides IT admins with a cross-platform HPE Synergy CLI utility that can directly run on Linux, Windows, and MAC operating systems without worrying about installing/troubleshooting any programming language library dependencies.

 OVCLI tool communicates with Synergy OneView Restful API interface.
 It complements HPE OneView GUI interface to provide quicker Synergy access in many use cases.